globocom/GloboNetworkAPI/docs/pool/url-api-v3-pool/get.rst

 GET
 ###

-Obtaining servel pools through id's
+Obtaining server pools through id's
 ***********************************

 URL::

     /api/v3/pool/<pool_ids>/

+where **pool_ids** are the identifiers of each pool desired to be obtained.
+To obtain more than one pool, semicolons between the identifiers should be used.

 Example with Parameter IDs: